intershop/intershop-pwa/docs/guides/development.md

 Use `ng serve --open` to start up the development server and open the Progressive Web app in your browser.

+> [!NOTE]
-> **Note:** The project is configured to work by default against a publicly available Intershop Commerce Management server (see `environment.model.ts`).
+> The project is configured to work by default against a publicly available Intershop Commerce Management server (see `environment.model.ts`).
 >
 > ```
 > icmBaseURL: 'https://pwa-ish-demo.test.intershop.com',